KristianMika/pv191-smart-home-server/README.md

 [![CI](https://github.com/KristianMika/pv191-smart-home-server/actions/workflows/ci.yaml/badge.svg)](https://github.com/KristianMika/pv191-smart-home-server/actions/workflows/ci.yaml)

+PV191 Smart Home Server is a simple server application that measures temperature, humidity, and VOC index.
+The measured data is displayed using an OLED display.
+The user can access a WEB UI for more thorough data analysis that is available after she has authenticated using a username and password.

 ## Temperature and Humidity

 [DHT22](https://pdf1.alldatasheet.com/datasheet-pdf/view/1132459/ETC2/DHT22.html) is a capacitive-type humidity and temperature sensor.
 It measures relative humidity on the range 0-100%RH with precision of +-5% and temperature on range -40°C - 80°C with precision < +-0.5°C.